fmfi-compbio/coral-training/README.md

 # Training pipeline for DeepNano-Coral basecaller

-This is a training pipeline for our Coral Edge TPU basecaller (TODO: arxiv link).
+This is a training pipeline for our Coral Edge TPU basecaller (https://arxiv.org/abs/2011.04312).
 For the basecaller itself visit https://github.com/fmfi-compbio/coral-basecaller.